ncshy/Linux-Investigations/investigate_stack_x86_64/README.md

-movl - Move a raw value to register sub - Subtracts value from a register and stores result in the rightmost argument add - Adds register values, stores result in rightmost argument push - Push the argument onto the stack and then decrement rsp pop - Pop the element on the stack pointed to by rsp, store it in the argument, then increment rsp callq - Store current instruction pointer onto stack, and jump to address specified retq - Pop value in stack pointed to by esp, store it in eip, then increment rsp
+movl - Move a raw value to register sub - Subtracts value from a register and stores result in the rightmost argument add - Adds register values, stores result in rightmost argument push - Decrement rsp and push the argument onto the stack pop - Pop the element on the stack pointed to by rsp, store it in the argument, then increment rsp callq - Store current instruction pointer onto stack, and jump to address specified retq - Pop value in stack pointed to by esp, store it in eip, then increment rsp